 6. Library scavenger hunt

 Head to the local library for a scavenger hunt!
-The My Kids’ Adventures blog includes instructions and a free printable list.
+There are various printables available.

 7. Plan a kid’s day

 Let your kiddos decide what to do for the day.
 Give them cart blanch (with any needed restrictions).
 Let them eat what they want for breakfast, decide what activity / activities you do for the day, what time they go to bed.
 Let them follow their heart’s desires and go along for the ride, wherever it may take you.
 Your kiddo is sure to not forget their special day directed by them!

 8. Seek out something unique in your area

 You’d be surprised to see what unexpected sights there are to see where you live.
 Check out these sites to find things to see in your are that might not be on your radar: